- Birth Control Slideshow Pictures

 The effectiveness of spermicides in preventing pregnancy varies from 70 to 90%.
 This depends on the amount of spermicide and how it is used, the timing of use prior to intercourse, and how well the instructions on the package are followed.

 Spermicides should not be used as protection for the woman or man against sexually transmitted infections (sexually transmitted diseases, or STDs).
-While spermicides may be partially protective against certain organisms that cause sexually transmitted infections, including chlamydia and gonorrhea, they also do not protect against the human Immunodeficiency virus (HIV) infection.
+While spermicides may be partially protective against certain organisms that cause sexually transmitted infections, (e.g. Chlamydia and gonorrhea), they also do not protect against the human Immunodeficiency virus (HIV) infection.

-The main objection voiced about spermicides is that they are "messy."
-A small percent (2% to 4%) of people may have an adverse reaction to Nonoxynol-9, which is experienced as an irritation or a burning sensation.
+The main objection voiced concerning spermicides is that they are "messy."
+A small percent (2% to 4%) of people may have an adverse reaction to Nonoxynol-9, which is experienced as an irritation or a burning sensation within the vagina or on the external genitalia.